allanglen/c172-flight-sim-panel/README.md

 ### Frame

-The frame provides the structure for the panel and was designed to be easily mounted and removed from my desk.
-My desk uses [Ikea Gerton table tops](http://www.ikea.com/us/en/catalog/products/50106773/) and the panel is designed to attach to a desk of that thickness (1 1/8").
+The frame provides the structure for the panel and was designed to be easily mounted and removed from my desk (1 1/8" thick).
 The frame is made with 1/2" inch plywood.

 To simplify the construction of the instrument panel, I used a 23-inch LCD display that is masked by an [instrument panel](#instrument_panel) that houses the hardware controls for interacting with the rendered instruments.